-The dithionite background experiment has to performed in MiRO5, MiRO5-Kit or MiRO6 (add catalase to obtain MiR06) In many other media (including cell culture media and unbuffered water) side reactions lead to additional oxygen fluxes which interfere with the instrumental background oxygen flux.
-As alternative, a strongly buffered alkaline phosphate buffer may be used (>100 mM; >pH 8).
-Instrumental O2 background parameters obtained in MiR06 can be used for experiments with other media (e.g. cell culture media).
+The dithionite background experiment has to be performed in MiR05, MiR05-Kit or MiR06 (add catalase to obtain MiR06) In many other media (including cell culture media and unbuffered water) side reactions lead to additional oxygen fluxes which interfere with the background oxygen instrumental flux.
+As an alternative, a strongly buffered alkaline phosphate buffer may be used (>100 mM; >pH 8).
+Instrumental O2 background parameters obtained in MiRO6 can be used for experiments with other media (e.g. cell culture media).